noahmm35/CS341/README.md

 Introduction to classes and objects in C++

-Goal is to simulate stock-car race and determine a winner
+Simulate Indy 500 and declare a winner

 ## Assignment 2

-Work in progess, more advanced version of Assignment 1
+**Work in progess,** more advanced version of Assignment 1

+Simulate a game of war (w/ cards)

 ## Assignment 3